Unnaipol Oruvan (2009 film): Plot

-D.I.G Govindan Raghavan Maarar (Eashwar Prasad in Telugu version), the recently dismissed Commissioner of Police of Chennai (Hyderabad in Telugu version), describes in a voice-over about his sudden termination from the police, due to a common man who walked into his life.
+I.G Govindan Raghavan Maarar (Eashwar Prasad in Telugu version), the recently dismissed Commissioner of Police of Chennai (Hyderabad in Telugu version), describes in a voice-over about his sudden termination from the police, due to a common man who walked into his life.
 An unnamed man is shown strategically placing a travel bag on a train at the city's Central railway station and in a shopping mall.
 He then proceeds to place another bag, under the pretense of lodging an FIR, in the toilet of a police station in Anna Salai, Chennai (Lakdi-ka-pool, Hyderabad in Telugu version), and then arrives on the rooftop of an under-construction building and sets up his base of operations, equipped with gadgets and instruments.

 The caller calls up the Commissioner and informs him that five bombs have been planted in locations throughout city, which are programmed to explode simultaneously within 4 hours.
 The caller demands that he would like to negotiate with a senior government official, who has the full authority.
 Commissioner seeks the services of the chief secretary to act as the negotiator and also alerts his team involved in intelligence research and surveillance, tapping all the available resources in gathering preliminary information and tracing the location of the caller, who later tips off news reporter Natasha Rajkumar (Shilpa Krishna in Telugu version), telling her to reach Anna Salai police station immediately.
 The Commissioner initially suspects the caller to be bluffing, but his doubts are dispelled as the caller, to prove his seriousness and the police force's helplessness, reveals that a bomb has been planted in the Anna Salai police station.

 When the bomb disposal squad find the bomb, there is only three minutes left.
 They manage to deactivate the bomb after following the caller's instructions.
 Natasha reaches the scene on the caller's instructions and reports about the situation.
 An intense debate ensues between the Commissioner and the chief secretary on who would act as the negotiator with the caller.
 The chief secretary appoints Commissioner as the State's negotiator with unrestricted power for few hours.
 The caller sequentially calls and taunts the Commissioner, probing him for his views on religion and philosophy, and finally asks the State to release three terrorists and one convicted arms seller, all who were arrested by Commissioner years ago.
 Commissioner's men realise that the caller is using advanced software to automatically switch the numbers and locations of his mobile phone SIM card every minute, rendering their manpower and the obsolete equipment useless and prompting them to employ the services of a young hacker, an IIT drop-out.